FysikRevy/FysikRevyTeX/README.md

 ## Set up instructions
 FysikRevyTeX has very few dependencies:

-* Python 3.3 or above.
+* Python 3.3 or newer.
 * [PyPDF2][] for the PDF magic.

 When dependencies are met, just put the contents of FysikRevyTeX in a directory of your choice.
 No installation is required.